OpenRock/OpenAM/community/extensions/crowdprovider/README-Confluence4.txt

 Copy the OpenAM client sdk to $ATLASSIAN_CONFLUENCE_APPLICATION_DIR/confluence/WEB-INF/lib/ Create an AMConfig.properties to $ATLASSIAN_CONFLUENCE_APPLICATION_DIR/confluence/WEB-INF/classes/ (or somewhere in the classpath) NOTE: you can find a template on: https://svn.forgerock.org/openam/trunk/opensso/products/amserver/clientsdk/resources/AMClient.properties but be aware that you have to rename the file to AMConfig.properties.
+Create an Agent 2.2 profile in the OpenAM Console in the top level realm, the agent profile name and password should matc h those in the AMConfig.properties file.
 Copy this projects jar to $ATLASSIAN_CONFLUENCE_APPLICATION_DIR/confluence/WEB-INF/lib/

 Edit $ATLASSIAN_CONFLUENCE_APPLICATION_DIR/confluence/WEB-INF/classes/seraph-config.xml: